 "NC is a top-tier non-registration market.
 If you're prioritizing where to put marketing dollars after registration states, NC should be near the top of the list."— Jason Stowe, Founder

-In a 30-minute strategy call, we'll map out your North Carolina timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
+On a strategy call, we'll map out your North Carolina timeline — what you'll file, what your attorney will need from you, and which markets in the state are best aligned with your concept.
 No pitch, no pressure.

 Beyond the development cost of preparing your FDD, the North Carolina-specific line items to budget for: